Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Taranis, however, is the most peculiar of the intermediate gods, if not indeed all the gods.
 A dwarven deity, of the sky?
 Worshipped by mundanes and Aislings?
 I surmise that perhaps a settlement in close proximity to the Khoreduhr would have perhaps picked up the faith through trade with the kingdom, blossomed and grown, and eventually vanished alongside any villages.
 When the dubhaimid attacked Khoreduhr, they cut a swath of destruction through the landscape - I saw no traces of settlements along the trail I followed to the entrance.

-Of interest, it seems liturgical chaning was a part of the faith.
+Of interest, it seems liturgical chanting was a part of the faith.
 Scribed on the back of a map in the Loures Library, I discovered what is called the "Litany of Storms":
 ```
 Blessed is the lord of storms
 for his is the way of salvation